GuildWorks/titech-2023/docs/Bubble1/Bubble1-en.md

 #### 2. Pressing the "Log in" button takes the user to the login screen (index).

 - Next, let's set up a workflow that takes you to the login screen when you press the "Log in" button.
-- It's just a simple screen transition, so let's set it up!
+- Since this is a simple screen transition, let's set it up for everyone!

 ---